 - Sarah Merryman/Caroline Christie

-Sarah and Caroline were then the fastest pair in the afternoon against others without international experience.
+Sarah and Caroline were then the fastest pair in the afternoon, finishing well ahead of others without international experience.

 Openweight single sculls (morning)